AdenWhitworth/checkmate/README.md

 ## AI: [Checkmate AI](https://github.com/AdenWhitworth/checkmate-AI)

-The AI component of Checkmate, developed using TensorFlow and Python, is designed to provide dynamic, skill-matched gameplay for users.
-Models are trained across various ELO ranges to simulate opponents of differing skill levels.
-These models are exported in ONNX format for efficient integration with the backend, enabling smooth and responsive gameplay against AI opponents.
+The AI component of Checkmate leverages advanced machine learning models developed using TensorFlow and Python to deliver dynamic, skill-matched gameplay for users.
+By training specialized transformer models for the opening and midgame phases and integrating the Lichess 7-piece endgame tablebase, the AI provides strategic and adaptive gameplay across all stages of a chess match.
+Specific models were created to simulate opponents at various ELO ranges, ensuring a tailored experience for players of all skill levels.
+Exported in ONNX format, these models seamlessly integrate with the backend, enabling smooth and responsive gameplay.

 ## Technologies Used